New York Mayor, Attorney General Seek Investigations Over Fired Amazon Worker

 Updated at 3:24 p.m.
 ET

 New York City Mayor Bill de Blasio has ordered the city's human rights commissioner to investigate Amazon over the firing of a warehouse employee who helped organize a worker walkout on Monday.
-The order, announced on Tuesday, follows the call from New York state's attorney general for a federal labor investigation into the incident.
+The order, announced on Tuesday, follows the call from New York state's attorney general for a federal labor investigation into the firing.

 A group of warehouse workers walked off their jobs in Staten Island to demand that the company close the facility following several confirmed cases of the coronavirus among staff.